Nicaragua is our go-to spot for countries packed with adventures.

 There’s a section where the canyon opens up a bit and the water plunges deeper between the rocks, creating the perfect jumping off point.
 Cliffs of all different heights are suspended above the water, so you can choose the levels you feel the most comfortable with (there are 8, 16, and 21 meter jumping points).
 Best to leave the top jumping off points to the professional guides — it’s quite the stunt!

-That’s the highlight of the canyon, and what comes next might fluctuate according to your tour.
+That’s the general outline of the canyon, and what comes next might fluctuate according to your tour.
 Some may have you hike out and see you back on the bus, or you may have a lunch included.
-Make sure you check the details of your tour to know an exact itinerary.
+Some tours have a 4-hour option, while others are more of a 6-hour tour.
+The shorter tour does not have mandatory jump spots which is something to consider if you'd rather avoid the cliff jumping.
+Make sure you check the details of your tour to know the exact itinerary.

 What Tours To Book With

-It was mentioned before, but this is an excursion best done with a tour: they’ll lead you through the canyon, point out the best way to swim/hike through safely, and the jumping off points, plus will give you the necessary gear (like a lifejacket).
+It was mentioned before, but this is an excursion best done with a tour: they’ll lead you through the canyon, point out the best way to swim/hike through safely, show you the jumping off points, and will give you the necessary gear (like a lifejacket).
+Here are a few tips from ILP volunteers when it comes to picking a tour guide:

 Somoto Canyon Tours